-Relative to women without children, as can be seen in panel A of Figure 2, mothers reduce their weekly hours by about seven - or about a day per week - during their late 20s and through their 30s, using the fixed-effects estimation.
+Relative to women without children, as can be seen in panel A of Figure 2, mothers reduce their weekly hours by about eight - or around a day per week - during their late 20s and through their 30s, using the fixed-effects estimation.
 The decrease is a bit less in the cross-section estimation.
-When they are in their early 40s and their youngest is already in elementary school (79% of mothers have a youngest child older than 6 years), the difference is reduced to around five hours, and it is diminished further, to about two hours, when they are in their early 50s and the youngest has graduated high school (60% have a youngest child older than 17 years).
-In the oldest age group, the difference between mothers and non-mothers is about 1.3 hours in the cross-section and fewer than two hours in the fixed-effects estimation.
+When they are in their early 40s and their youngest is already in elementary school (73% of mothers have a youngest child older than 6 years), the difference is reduced to around six hours, and it is diminished further, to about two hours in the cross-section and three hours in the fixed-effects estimation, when they are in their early 50s and the youngest has graduated high school (59% have a youngest child older than 17 years).
+In the oldest age group, the difference between mothers and non-mothers is about one-and-a-half hours in the cross-section and a bit under two-and-a-half hours in the fixed-effects estimation.

-The comparison in panel B with fathers shows a greater relative deficit for mothers than the comparison with non-mothers, and some ramping up later, similar to what was just noted.
-Mothers work about ten fewer hours than do fathers when most have a youngest still in pre-school (at ages 30-39), and around eight fewer when the youngest is predominantly in middle and high school (45-49).
-When 60% of the youngest children have graduated high school and mothers are in their early 50s, they still work about six fewer hours than fathers and the difference persists when 90% have youngest children older than 17 years.
-Of that difference, almost two hours are due simply to being a woman, as can be seen by comparing these estimates with the hours differences between mothers and non-mothers.
+The comparison in panel B with regard to fathers shows a greater relative decline than with motherhood and a ramping up later, similar to what was just noted.
+Mothers work about eleven fewer hours than do fathers when most have a youngest still in pre-school (at ages 30-39), and around eight fewer when the youngest is predominantly in middle and high school (45-49).
+When almost 60% of the children have graduated high school and mothers are in their early 50s, they still work about six fewer hours than fathers and the difference persists when 90% have youngest children older than 17 years.
+Of that difference, more than three hours are due simply to being a woman, as can be seen by comparing these estimates with the hours differences between mothers and non-mothers.